Xilmi/Rotp-Fusion/README.md

 - Restored light-years display when grid is on.
 - Fixed some "Remnant.cfg"-options not fully initialized.
 - Changed default AI to Roleplay.
+- Fixed too short label name when loading Some options.

 2023.06.13 (BR)
 - Send transport panel has 2 new columns: